Email marketing is 40 times more effective than social media in customer acquisition and sales generation.

 - How can we be of help to you?

-- What would you like to improve your business in the next 1 year?
+- How would you like to improve your business in the next year?

 - What are you struggling with the most in your business? etc.

-When you understand why they sign up on your website, you will be able to create better content and product that will meet their needs.
+When you understand why they subscribed and what they are expecting from you, you will be able to create better content and products that will meet their needs.

 Benefits with the proof

 It is a great idea to tell your subscribers about the benefits of subscribing to your email list.
 You can also show them proof or testimonials that your product or service works.
 This helps to break down or overcome objections that your product does not work.